mfrinsko/GettingCleaningData/README.md

 3. A codebook that details the data sets, and transformations that occurred to manipulate the data to its final tidy data format.  **This is the CodeBook.md file.**

 ##Notes on the original data set
 When unzipped, the original data set consists of a main folder (UCI HAR Dataset) and two sub-folders (test and train).
-The main folder contains information about each of the files along with reference data files.
+The main folder contains information about each of the files in the README.txt, along with other reference data files.
+While the original README file explains these in more detail, the relevant files are described briefly here.
 The reference data files are:

 * activity_labels.txt - shows the descriptive labels for the numeric values that represent the activities in the other data set.